badguy99/octoblock/README.md

 Using `today` `start_period` this has only turned on once during the day

 Setting `start_period` to `now` and `hours` to `0` will give the current import or export price.

+When using `today` for the `start_period` it can be limited further usings `limits > start_time` and/or `limits > end_time` (please note the formating in the example yaml above) to restrict the period searched.
+This may be useful for example if you have something that you only want to run within certain times of the day, due to noise issues etc.

 `use_timezone` can be set to True or False, and defaults to False, it allows you to specify if the date/time should be displayed in UTC (False), or using Europe/London (True) as the timezone.
 For example, `2020-03-29T02:00:00Z` or `2020-03-29T03:00:00 BST` respectively.